Home » Blog Posts » 15 Epic Things To Do In Tbilisi, Georgia

 It’s a wonderful experience!
 If you get invited to dine with local Georgians, you’re likely to receive a lovely welcome and toast!

-🔍 Check Tamada Dinner Experience Availability
+🔍Book Your Tamada Dinner Experience

 An alternative evening entertainment is to enjoy a Traditional Georgian Dinner hosted by a local Tamada.
 Just don’t eat much before you go!